is a dental implant right for you...

 It’s always good practice to keep track of your dental appointments.
 But when you’ve got dental implants, your responsibility increases.
 Dentists understand how best to ensure your dental implants last a long time and will provide the preventive care and maintenance that you may not be able to perform on your own.
 They can also give you tips on how to take better care of your dental implants or suggest corrective methods to things you might be doing wrong.

 We are aware of how expensive dental procedures can be for patients.
 We endeavor to keep our costs reasonable while providing the highest quality dental care.
-We also accept most popular insurance plans and even accept Medicare dental coverage and MediCal, to give you an added layer of flexibility.
+We also accept most popular insurance plans and even accept MediCal dental coverage, to give you an added layer of flexibility.
 We do everything in our power to keep your out-of-pocket costs to a minimum.

 Highly Trained Specialists